ombulabs/blog/_posts/2018-07-23-performance-improvements-using-derailed-benchmarks.markdown

 **Transcript:**

-Hello and welcome to the first OmbuCast by Ombu Labs.
+Hello and welcome to the first OmbuCast by OmbuLabs.
 In this screencast we'll be taking a look at the [`derailed_benchmarks`](https://github.com/schneems/derailed_benchmarks) gem, and how you can use it to benchmark your Rails application and find, and